 10 – Not as rubbish as it seems!

 I rather like this idea of a skip turned into a swimming pool since I first saw it in my post “Top 10 Non Genuine Parts” the only difference is that this one is done rather well with swimming pool tiles and a pool ladder attached for easy access.

-9 – “Everyone try and remember where we parked!”
+9 – “Everyone try to remember where we parked!”

 8 – Art can sometimes be rather rubbish!

 When is a rubbish skip worth £95, 000?
-It seems the answer is when it is a work of art by “David Batchelor” for a arts festival in Brighton, UK.
-Best of all is the amazing name he used to capture the essence and soul of the art work, he called it…”skip”…please shot me.
+It seems the answer is when it is a work of art by “David Batchelor” for an arts festival in Brighton, UK.
+Best of all is the amazing name he used to capture the essence and soul of the artwork, he called it…”skip”…please shot me.

 7- The Dumpster Planter

-Not a bad idea at all, what at first looks like a rather imaginative skip planter is in fact a work of art called “SkipWaste” by Oliver Bishop-Young!
-Best of all about this one is that the image link goes to a top 10 post “10 Guerrilla Gardens from Around the World“.
+Not a bad idea at all, what at first looks like a rather imaginative skip planter is, in fact, a work of art called “SkipWaste” by Oliver Bishop-Young!

 6 – Pirates of the Dumpsterbean